Research finds disparity, and tries to bridge the divide

 Who is getting treated?
 Why Albertans don’t go to hospitals

-Indigenous Albertans, who have a lower life expectancy and higher rates of some diseases, are consistently not taking up healthcare services, even when nearby in cities such as Edmonton and Calgary.
+Indigenous peoples in Alberta, who have a lower life expectancy and higher rates of some diseases, are consistently not taking up healthcare services, even when nearby in cities such as Edmonton and Calgary.

 A study from the University of Alberta looked at the rates of two million Albertans using cardiology and ophthalmology services in the province over a nine-year period.